Comprehensive language-image pre-training for 3D medical image understanding

-\paragraph{Key contributions} In this work, we improve the current state of the art in 3D medical \visionlanguage models by leveraging best practices of the 3D medical imaging domain and introducing various inductive biases aimed at making the most of the available data.
-Our contributions can be summarised as follows: \begin{enumerate} \item We investigate key design choices of the \ac{CLIP} training paradigm in the context of 3D medical imaging to extract the maximal value from the limited available \visionlanguage data. \item We increase the supervision gained from the comprehensive text report by introducing a \ac{RRG} objective akin to CapPa \citep{tschannen2023image}. \item We introduce a vision-only self-supervised objective in conjunction with the \ac{CLIP} objective, akin to \citet{naeem2024silc,maninis_tips_2025}, allowing us to include unpaired data into the training set and adding a more localised objective for dense downstream tasks. \end{enumerate} We evaluate the resulting models holistically through zero-shot classification, classification probes, report generation, and semantic segmentation (\cref{fig:visual_summary}), highlighting the strengths and limitations of our current encoders.
+In this work, we improve the state of the art in 3D medical \visionlanguage models by leveraging best practices of the 3D medical imaging domain and introducing inductive biases aimed at making the most of the available data.
+Our contributions can be summarised as follows: \begin{enumerate} \item We investigate key design choices of the \ac{CLIP} training paradigm in the context of 3D medical imaging to extract the maximum value from the limited available \visionlanguage data and propose a novel \ac{OSL} to enable zero-shot classification with short queries. \item We increase the supervision gained from the medical report by introducing a \ac{RRG} objective akin to CapPa \citep{tschannen2023image}. \item We demonstrate that a vision-only self-supervised objective in conjunction with the \ac{CLIP} objective~\citep{naeem2024silc,maninis_tips_2025} allows to include image-only data into the training set and enables more localised supervision for dense downstream tasks. \item We comprehensively evaluate the resulting models through zero-shot classification, classification probes, report generation, retrieval, and semantic segmentation, demonstrating that our \colipricrm models represent the new state of the art. \end{enumerate}